00EkZ8/00EkZ8.github.io/_posts/2020-09-01-Dynamic-inventory-hosts-coming-in-disabled-from-Red-Hat-Satellite.md

 On an enabled hosts this setting was Enabled: yes

-The `All Parameters` portion of the output includes things like Owner, Owner Id, Owner Type, etc. with no real explination of what Enabled refers to.
-It refers to the setting inside Red Hat Satellite 'Include this host within Satellite reporting'.
+The `All Parameters` portion of the output includes things like Owner, Owner Id, Owner Type, etc. with no real explination of what `Enabled` refers to.
+It refers to the setting inside Red Hat Satellite `Include this host within Satellite reporting`.
 In the Satellite UI this is located under All hosts, edit host, Additional Information.
-The field is named,'Enabled' with a check box.
+The option is named, `Enabled` with a check box.
 Checking this box will now make your host come in as enabled into AWX.

 That is probably fine for one or two, since you could have a few hundred hosts with this issue, we'll use some hammer commands wrapped in a bash loop to resolve this and make sure we get them all.
 The script below will allow you to make the change based on a Red Hat Satellite organization.